PowerShellMafia/PowerSploit/Privesc/README.md

 ### DLL Hijacking:
-    Find-ProcessDLLHijack               -   finds potential DLL hijacking opportunities for currently running processes Find-PathHijack                     -   finds service %PATH% .dll hijacking opportunities Write-HijackDll                     -   writes out a hijackable .dll
+    Find-ProcessDLLHijack               -   finds potential DLL hijacking opportunities for currently running processes Find-PathDLLHijack                  -   finds service %PATH% DLL hijacking opportunities Write-HijackDll                     -   writes out a hijackable DLL

 ### Registry Checks:
-    Get-RegistryAlwaysInstallElevated   -  checks if the AlwaysInstallElevated registry key is set Get-RegistryAutoLogon               -   checks for Autologon credentials in the registry Get-RegistryAutoRun                 -   checks for any modifiable binaries/scripts (or their configs) in HKLM autoruns
+    Get-RegistryAlwaysInstallElevated   -  checks if the AlwaysInstallElevated registry key is set Get-RegistryAutoLogon               -   checks for Autologon credentials in the registry Get-ModifiableRegistryAutoRun       -   checks for any modifiable binaries/scripts (or their configs) in HKLM autoruns

 ### Miscellaneous Checks:
     Get-ModifiableScheduledTaskFile     -   find schtasks with modifiable target files